 With that out of the way, those that wish to know more about Montefalco, and its wines, will find a good frequency of reviews and posts on this blog.
 It’s my personal belief that many of the Sangiovese wines of this area are quite understated, too, which is to say, there’s a lot here to admire, if you know where to look.
 The wines of Paolo Bea (and now Giampiero has his own label, too) are among my favorite in the world; I go out of my way, frequently, just to visit.

 It would be impossible to forgo mentioning the town of Montefalco without also mentioning the Sagrantino variety.
 As with most varieties, this wine can soar to great heights, though most are just in the middle; I’ve really not found much/any on the very low-end of the scale.

 Some good whites come from this region, too, but most are just quaffing wines, which is fine, as long as they’re well-grown quaffing wines, and wines that remain true to the variety/blend and place (i.e. no use of excessive oak, gratuitous use of international varieties, etc.).

 The hills here are less pronounced, than say the undulating, sweeping and vast spaces in much of Tuscany.
-The wines here, too, are less pronounced, I suppose.
-But it’s best not to generalize, it’s best to do some searching (I will) and find some hidden gems among the hundreds of wines produced here.
+The wines here, too, are, on balance, less pronounced, I suppose.
 In addition, I plan to go (well) beyond the Orvieto and Greccheto whites, and the Sagrantino and Torgiano reds – the low-hanging fruit, as it were (pun intended!).